 Just before turning, look all around again, remembering that the front of your car will swing out as you steer right.
-Look over your shoulder as you steer, and follow the kerb.
+Look over your shoulder as you steer and follow the kerb.
 How much steering you need will depend on how sharp the corner is.

 When you have turned the corner, look over your left shoulder again, as this will help you assess if your car is straight enough in the road.
-When your car is straight, turn the steering wheel to the left so that you keep the car straight as you continue to move.
+When your car is straight, turn the steering wheel to the left to keep the car straight as you continue to move.
 Check your distance from the kerb using the nearside door mirror.
 Drive far enough up the side road so that you have room to get back onto the left side of the road to approach the junction properly.

-If your manoeuvre is going to affect other road users, remember they have priority.
+If the manoeuvre is going to affect other road users, remember they have priority.
 Always be prepared to stop and let them make the decision to continue forward or to stop and wait for you to finish the manoeuvre.

 When reversing into the side road, if you encounter any pedestrians, cycles, or any other road users who want to cross the road, you must stop and let them cross.